AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsor-task-list/2015-01-01-employee-task-info.md

-The sponsored employee's contact information including full name, address, email and phone number will be needed later to progress the application.
+The sponsored employee's contact information including full name, address, email and phone number will be needed later to progress the application, once you've been approved as a standard business sponsor.